incident.io Alternatives

 How we picked

-Incident management alternatives split along three vectors: response shape (alerting-first vs Slack-first vs reliability-first), audience scale (under 20 engineers vs 20-100 vs 100+), and feature scope (on-call only vs incident channels plus postmortems vs SLO management plus error budgets).
-Picks below address each combination.
+Incident management alternatives split along three vectors: response shape (alerting-first versus Slack-first versus reliability-first), audience scale (under 20 engineers versus 20-100 versus 100+), and feature scope (on-call only versus incident channels with postmortems versus service catalog and SLO management).
+The four picks above address each combination directly.

-Pricing pulled from each vendor's site or sales conversations on the review date.
-We score on cost-at-volume for representative engineering teams (10, 50, 200 responders), feature breadth at the entry tier, plus operational lift to migrate.
-We weight against tools whose advertised pricing excludes essential features (custom workflows, SSO, audit) at the entry tier.
+Pricing is taken from each vendor's site on the review date and re-checked at every back-fill.
+We score on cost-at-volume for representative teams (10, 50, 200 responders), feature breadth at the entry tier, and operational lift to migrate.
+We weight against tools whose advertised pricing excludes essential features (custom workflows, SSO, on-call, AI summaries) at the entry tier, and we drop picks entirely when the vendor announces end-of-sale, as Atlassian did with Opsgenie in June 2025.

 • Initial published version with 5 picks.